HimanshuSingal/flintern/README.md

 Run the script using this command : python download.py

-  and then enter the name or the number from the given list of the series.
+  and then enter the name of the series or the number from the given list of the series.

   and Enjoy !!!